 The fees for a midwife or nurse-midwife for a water birth at home will be the same as a normal birth, ranging from $2,000 to $6,000.

-If you’re having your water birth at a hospital or birthing center, the midwife’s fee is usually part of what you pay the facility.
+If you’re having your water birth at a hospital or birthing center, the midwife’s fee might be included in what you pay the facility, but usually only if she is employed by the hospital.
 Birthing centers charge an average of about $2,300 per birth.